 Auburn University Student Counseling and Psychological Services (SCPS)

 Doctoral Internship Program for Health Service Providers

-Intern candidates who would be most satisfied at the SCS site are flexible individuals who are invested in learning and growing in a graduated manner over the course of the year.
+Intern candidates who would be most satisfied at the SCPS site are flexible individuals who are invested in learning and growing in a graduated manner over the course of the year.
 The candidate would also be a person who values a broad definition of diversity, has a willingness to engage in a wide range of service delivery activities with a positive attitude, and is patient with the process.

 A broad understanding of diversity will be important.
 It is hoped that diversity will be woven in throughout various aspects of the training experience and not limited specifically to the Diversity seminar.
-While there are certain training experiences that SCS deem important to be uniform between the interns completing the program, the goal of the SCS permanent staff is to provide space for interns to tailor their internship in certain ways such as choosing the types of groups they co-facilitate, what types of outreach events they provide, and their preferred areas of rotation each semester.
+While there are certain training experiences that SCPS deem important to be uniform between the interns completing the program, the goal of the SCPS permanent staff is to provide space for interns to tailor their internship in certain ways such as choosing the types of groups they co-facilitate, what types of outreach events they provide, and their preferred areas of rotation each semester.

 Since the center’s goal is for this experience to be a growth promoting year of professional and personal development, interns are informed in advance that self-reflection and self-disclosure will be expected to meet that goal of growth.
 While an effort will be made to meet interns where they are at with regards to the depth of self-disclosure, it is important to know that there is an expectation that interns at the center will be open.
 Interns will actively engage in the process of self-reflection and dialogue about those reflections to improve clinical service delivery and promote professional development.
 If an Intern candidate is not interested in engaging in self-reflection and self-disclosure, then another internship site is a better fit.
 As with feedback, SCPS is willing to help Interns grow in this area, but an openness and investment in the process is needed as a baseline.